fire-ferrets/cipy/README.md

 + Vigenere Cipher

 ## Contributing
-This is currently a free time project by the @fire-ferrets (@whzup and @fairu1024).
+This is currently a free time project by the fire-ferrets (whzup and fairu1024).
 If you want to contribute in any amount you're welcome to so!